What happens when a Mythology Gag

 - Chapter 7 of The Electric Tale of Pikachu doesn't actually adapt any specific episode of the Pokémon anime, instead having a collection of cameos of characters and allusions to events from over half a dozen different episodes.

-- Lucas, Todd Snap, and Ethan and Silver.
+- Lucas, Todd Snap, and Ethan and Silver make appearances in these adaptations as well.

 - In Code Geass, the Lancelot powersuit from Alternate Continuity manga Suzaku of the Counterattack makes a brief appearance in one episode.
 Additionally, the Visual Novel spinoff Lost Colors has references to the Nintendo DS game and Nightmare of Nunnally, another of the manga.
 Not only that, Rai, the protagonist of Lost Colors, eventually makes a cameo in an episode of the second season.